drsparklegasm/mgs1-scripts/README.md

 ### splitRadioFile.py

 (WORK IN PROGRESS) This will split all calls into individual bin files with an offset name.
+Split files should also run properly in the main RadioDatTools.py parser script.

 ## Goals